HL7/cqf-measures/input/pages/measure-conformance.md

 | Initial Population | All entities to be evaluated by a QM which may but are not required to share a common set of specified characteristics within a named measurement set to which the QM belongs.
 (Also known as a Cohort Population) |
 {: .grid}

-* Initial population : Identify those cases that meet the Initial Population criteria.
+* Initial population: Identify those cases that meet the Initial Population criteria.

 Here is an example of using the population types to select data on patients who have received immunizations for a Cohort measure:

-* Initial Population : All patients who had an immunization
+* Initial Population: All patients who had an immunization